MadMax1960/Femc-Reloaded-Project/README.md

 - **ShareAlike (SA)**: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original ones.

--**Respect for Original Copyright Holders**: Any rights involving characters such as logos or trademarks associated with Atlus’ franchise known as Persona remain their property or that of other respective copyright holders whether they are Sega or Atlus themselves.
+-**Respect for Original Copyright Holders**: Any rights involving characters such as logos or trademarks associated with Atlus' franchise known as Persona remain their property or that of other respective copyright holders whether they are Sega or Atlus themselves.

-This mod is a labor of love, created to celebrate the Persona series and share our collective creativity within the fan community, not to infringe on the rights of the original creators.
+This mod is a labor of love.
+Created to celebrate the Persona series and share our collective creativity within the fan community, not to infringe on the rights of the original creators.